West Elm

 Sofa Function and Cushion Trade-Offs

 The sofa cushion quality on the Urban is constrained by the mechanical complexity of the pull-out system below it.
 The seat frame is partially occupied by the folded mattress and mechanism, which limits the spring system options and cushion depth available to the sofa configuration.
-The Urban uses sinuous springs and moderate-density foam cushions, which provide decent comfort for normal sofa use but are noticeably less comfortable than comparably priced fixed sofas that do not have the mechanism limitation.
+The sofa seat frame houses polyester-filled cushions rated soft (2/5 firmness), which provide decent comfort for normal use but are noticeably less plush than comparably priced fixed sofas that do not carry the mechanism's structural constraints.

 Owners using the Urban primarily as a sofa, with occasional sleep deployments, generally find the sofa comfort adequate after the first few months of breaking in.
 Owners who use it heavily as both a sofa and a guest bed report faster cushion compression, likely due to the additional stress that frequent deployment and fold-up cycles create on the seat structure.
 Plan for cushion maintenance to begin appearing earlier than it would on a comparable fixed-configuration sofa.